 Drinks, meal tips, laundry and other items of a personal nature

 If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travellers.
 If we are unable to match you up with another traveller of the same sex, we will pay your single supplement for you.
-Should you not wish to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of USD1025 will be payable.
+Should you not wish to share accommodation at all, but would like to guarantee your own room throughout the tour a single supplement of from USD795 will be payable.

 Private air conditioned minibus, Jeep in Wilpattu National Park, Boat ride on the Madu Ganga River, Boat trip to Pigeon Island, Trincomalee, Train ride to Nuwara Eliya

 The following is a list of included activities on this trip.
 Other activities are optional and will be at your own expense.